byuibigdata/docker_guide_big/windows_wsl2.md

 4. Save the `.wslconfig` file and restart Docker.

-You can see the other [WSL 2 Settings](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings) available for manipulation using the `.wslconig`.
+You can see the other [WSL 2 Settings](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings) available for manipulation using the `.wslconfig`.

 ### Other references